What is Moxibustion Therapy?

 The practice of moxibustion is derived from Chinese medicine.
-Moxibustion is a form of therapy that entails burning an aromatic medicinal plant, traditionally mugwort leaves used in clinics worldwide in various forms.
+Moxibustion therapy entails burning an aromatic medicinal plant, traditionally mugwort leaves used in clinics worldwide in various forms.
 The heat produced by the burning moxa helps stimulate these points or energy channels to improve the energy flow in the body.
 According to traditional Chinese medicine practices, increased energy circulation can help with various health issues, from chronic pain to digestive troubles.

-This technique enhances the therapeutic healing potential of treatment when combined with acupuncture or cupping.
-The heat from the moxa is used on a particular acupuncture point or an energy meridian to improve microcirculation and relieve stiffness, muscle pain, and discomfort.
+Moxibustion therapy enhances the therapeutic healing potential of treatment when combined with acupuncture or cupping.
+The heat from the moxa is used on a particular acupuncture point or an energy meridian to improve microcirculation and relieve stiffness, muscle pain and discomfort.

 In modern practice, smokeless, mechanical or electric moxa is used as a complementary tool to facilitate healing.

 John Tsagaris uses smokeless or electrical moxa to treat musculoskeletal or digestive issues in combination with acupuncture, cupping or electroacupuncture to deliver a result oriented treatment.